mauriziochiaro/summarino/README.md

 # summarino

-summarino is a Chrome extension that enables users to summarize, explain, or expand selected text using OpenAI's GPT-4o Mini.
+summarino is a Chrome extension that enables users to summarize, explain in siple terms, or expand selected text using OpenAI's GPT-4o Mini.
 It supports English and Italian and integrates seamlessly into the browser's context menu.

 ## Features
 - **Summarize**: Generate a concise summary of selected text.